 Join a covid-safe protest and street-mural painting calling on Wells Fargo bank and one of its major shareholders, BlackRock, to stop financing Enbridge’s Line 3 Tar Sands pipeline.

-Indigenous organizers in Northern Minnesota need our support to stop Enbridge’s Line 3 Tar Sands pipeline, which Enbridge intends to run right under the Mississippi River.
-Minnesota Governor Tim Walz just granted the pipeline its final permit.
+Indigenous organizers in Northern Minnesota need our support to stop the pipeline, which Enbridge intends to run right under the Mississippi River.
+Minnesota Governor Tim Walz recently granted the pipeline its final permit.

-HERE ARE WAYS TO HELP:
+MORE WAYS TO HELP:

 Track the following Facebook pages for breaking news: